-The earlier part of my journey, my ex’s new partner made fun of my pain and encouraged her friends and family to do the same.
+In the earlier part of my journey, my ex’s new partner made fun of my pain and encouraged her friends and family to do the same.
 It was very difficult to stand firm.
-I went through a host of emotional struggles.
-It was hard to watch people who had never spoken to me, join the side of my ex without hesitation.
-I wanted to fight back through lashing out, but instead, I chose to tell my story to help others heal, as I also healed.
+I went through a host of emotional struggles and it was hard to watch people who had never spoken to me, join the side of my ex without hesitation.
+I wanted to fight back by lashing out, but instead, I chose to tell my story to help others heal, as I also healed.

 I love people and I still have hope that there are good people in the world.
 Many of you helped to restore that hope within me and I can’t thank you enough.
 Keep being a bright light in a very dark place.💜